JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 headline: 'Software Developers: Here’s how to get a raise'
 excerpt: Here’s how to boost your lifetime earnings by hundreds of thousands of dollars by getting periodic raises.
 ---

-It's common knowledge that changing jobs is how to boost your salary.
-If you've been at a job for a while, and your salary has stagnated, you can probably get a big bump by starting over at a new company, resetting your base salary so it's something closer to "market".
+How do you boost your lifetime earnings?
+The most common way is to change jobs occasionally and negotiate a higher salary.

 In his excellent article [The Ultimate Guide To Salary Negotiation For Software Developers](https://simpleprogrammer.com/2016/10/10/salary-negotiation-software-developers/), John Somnez shows the difference in salary over 10 years when you negotiate your starting salary to be $90,000 instead of settling for $80,000.
-He does a great job of showing how much more you'll earn when you start at $90,000 if you get a 3% raise each year.

-**Making that leap to a new job and negotiating your starting salary effectively can earn you hundreds of thousands or even a million dollars or more over the course of your career.** So there's a lot to be *gained* by changing jobs, but there are *costs* as well.
-You might have to move your family to a new city, learn new technology, or leave a team you really like working with.
+Making that leap to a new job and negotiating your starting salary effectively can earn you hundreds of thousands or even a million dollars or more over the course of your career.

+But there are costs to changing jobs—you might have to move your family to a new city, learn new technology, or leave a team you really like working with—so this isn't always an easy option.

-## What if you're not ready to make that big of a change?
-Can you earn more by staying put?
+## You can also earn more by staying put

 Here's a table from John's article.
-I've added a two columns to his table showing what happens if you negotiate an *additional* 5% raise every two years in both scenarios.
-5% every two years is a *very conservative* estimate of what is achievable for most software developers.
+He assumes you'll get a 3% raise each year, which is pretty common.
+I've added a two columns showing what happens if you negotiate an *additional* 5% raise every two years in both scenarios.
+Five percent every two years is a *conservative* estimate of what is achievable for most software developers.

 <table><tbody>
 <tr><th></th><th colspan="2">3% raise each year</th><th colspan="2">5% MORE every other year</th></tr>